AnaisCaire/RAG-against-the-machine/README.md

+*This project has been created as part of the 42 cucurriculum by acaire-d*

 # RAG-against-the-machine

+## Description
 Build a Retrieval-Augmented Generation system that answers questions about codebases by retrieving relevant information and generating evidence-based responses, implementing intelligent chunking, efficient retrieval (TF-IDF/BM25)

 ## Installation